 Enter the leave balances and settings for your employees.
 While these are optional for the import to work successfully, if your employees do have opening balances it's a good idea to enter all of these details.
 You can enter these into PayHero manually if preferred.

 Next Holiday Anniversary - The employee's next leave anniversary.
 Formatting needs to be DD/MM/YYYY.
-If left blank this will default to the next anniversary of their Start Date.
+If left blank this will default to the next anniversary of their employment start date.

 Holiday Earnings - The employee's gross earnings to date since their last holiday anniversary.
 This figure is required to calculate the employee's Holiday Pay.